genome/ptero-apis/auth.md

     - Invalid `Authorization` header.

 ### POST /v1/represents
-Allows clients to check whether an access token can "represent" another user.
+Allows resource servers to check whether an access token can "represent" another user.
+Requires [HTTP Basic authentication][3] of the resource server.
-Requires [HTTP Basic authentication][3] of the client.
 This can be used, for example, to determine whether shell command can be run as a particular user.

 The request body is a JSON dictionary with the following parameters: